 Analytics had revealed certain content was highly popular with prospective students, but they were having a very difficult time reaching it.
-The website architecture had grown too quickly, and without much strategy, so we were forced to completely re-architect certain parts of the site in an entirely new way based on the analytics patterns.
+The website architecture had grown too quickly and without much strategy, so we were forced to completely re-architect certain parts of the site in an entirely new way.

 Darrell ArmsteadPartner, Development

-Being tasked with bringing to life an animal that has been extinct for over 335 years and making it talk was definitely a challenge.
-The result was a fun and interactive talking version of this amazing creature that has helped Toyota and the Audubon Society continue to raise awareness about protecting our planet.
+Being tasked with creating assets and animations for an animal that has been extinct for over 335 years and making it talk was definitely a challenge.
+But the result was fun and interactive and it helped Toyota and the Audubon Society continue to raise awareness about protecting our planet."